 - Timely preparation and submission of periodic vouchers and expenditure reports.

 - Monthly analysis of Trial Balance/General Ledger and perform adjustments as needed.

 - Review payment requests for assigned contracts to ensure budget supports expenses

-- Preparation of materials for program and agency-wide audits; assist in preparation of quarterly board reports
+- Preparation of materials for the program and agency-wide audits; assist in the preparation of quarterly board reports

 - Perform additional duties as requested by management.